mbagherian/CTTC/README.md

   doi = {}
 }
 ```
 For additional works or specific references related to this code, you may also refer to the refrences above.

+For questions or issues related to the code, please contact Maryam Bagherian at [maryambagherian@isu.deu].